open-source-person/gamithra_mood/README.md

 **🌞 present**

-how present and grounded do I feel? how balanced do I feel?
+how present and grounded do I feel? how balanced do I feel? how free of anxiety do I feel? is there a sense of stillness in the body?

 **🎥 past**

-how okay am I with my past? how do I feel about things I've achieved? how okay am I with trauma?
+do I feel free of sadness and melancholy? am I free from holding onto something that isn’t there anymore? am I daydreaming? do I regret something?

 **🧪 gratification**